snoowbirvd/Data-Scientist-Assoc.-Practical-Exam/README.md

 # DSA Practical Exam
-Note: I didn't upload the notebook file here but here's the overview of how I approach the test
+Note: I didn't upload the notebook file here but here's the overview of how I approach the test.
+Please refer to Practical Exam.pdf

 **Project Instructions:**
 - Use Python to perform each of the tasks (5 Tasks).